avanbath/Project-Zulu/README.md

 ## Note
 All implemented parts of the application work separetly but may not work together.
 For example the LineGraph and database can generate a graph for a given location.
 UI can load but has no real functionality (can save user input and variables).
 Database can load and take queries.
+Everything can work seperately.

 ## How To Start The Application
 - Make sure Java and MySQL are installed
 - Run the main Java file (in the current phase of development, the UserInterface.java file does this)
+- To run on eclipse you must import JCommon, JFreeChart, mysql-connector, and Apache Math Commons
-- Path for JFreeChart, mysqlconnector and Apache Commons Math Library must exist in the java project settings.json file (settings.json/pom.xml/imported).
+- Path for JFreeChart, mysqlconnector and Apache Commons Math Library must exist in the java project settings.json file (settings.json/pom.xml/imported) in order to run on vscode.
 - Enjoy!